 Indigenous women leaders from across the US take action outside the White House to #KeepItInTheGround, also pictured, WECAN Executive Director - Photo via Emily Arasim/WECAN International

 In light of the intensifying climate crisis, dependency on fossil fuels and their extraction is a bad investment, and financial institutions have an opportunity to invest in renewable, regenerative energy, which has become increasingly cost effective and necessary as climate change escalates.
-Governments and companies should immediately conduct a managed decline of the fossil fuel industry; ensure a just transition for the workers and communities that depend on it; and meet the needs and demands of frontline communities in the transition.
-Investment in sustainable technology now has a place in the emerging low carbon economy and there is no time to lose in making the transition.
+By removing support from harmful projects and re-directing resources into climate solutions, financial institutions can be agents of positive change.
+Investment in sustainable and just technology now has a place in the emerging low carbon economy and there is no time to lose in making the transition.

 Specifically, WECAN International is advocating for investment in a just transition to a democratized, decentralized, clean energy future with the voices of frontline communities, Indigenous peoples, and women highlighted in all decision-making in this transition.
 This is what is best for all of our communities, and this is a necessity in the fight for a livable world for future generations.

-It is becoming increasingly clear that divestment is having an impact - and that if we stand together, we do indeed have the collective power to demand accountability from the institutions financing pipelines and fossil fuel extraction projects, and instead build an Earth-centered, just transition to renewable energy for all.
+It is becoming increasingly clear that divestment and fossil fuel resistance are having an impact - and that if we stand together, we do indeed have the collective power to demand accountability from the governments, financial institutions, and corporations advancing and investing in pipelines and fossil fuel extraction projects, and instead build an Earth-centered, just transition to renewable energy for all.

-Learn more about several of our WECAN Divestment advocacy and action programs below - which have lead to significant divestments, policy changes, investigations and international media visibility.
+Learn more about several of our WECAN Divestment and Fossil Fuel Resistance advocacy and action programs below - which have led to significant divestments, policy changes, investigations and international media visibility.

 Indigenous Women's Divestment Delegations